chrisbuttery/slackm8/README.md

 ## Todo

 - [ ] On select event, get selected option value and not selectedIndex
-- [ ] Add nicer styling to everything
+- [ ] Add nicer styling to everything because I've literally done the bare minimum for this demo
 - [ ] Add nicer UI interactions

 ## Acknowledgements